 This is the bike after removing the exhaust system and carburetors.
 You can read about how I rebuilt and refinished the carburetors in 13 BMW R75/5 Bing Carburetor Rebuild.

 Remove the Engine Top End

 I then moved on to disassemble the top-end of the engine removing the exhaust system, valve covers, valve train, cylinder heads and then the cylinders and gaskets.
 After that, I removed the battery and air box.
-You can see this procedure from the top-end tear down of my 1975 R75/6 in the blog post “The Grey Ghost Restoration-Part 3 Engine“, so I won’t repeat that procedure here as it’s the same for both the /5 and /6 models.
+You can see this procedure from the top-end tear down of my 1975 R75/6 in the blog post “The Silver Ghost Restoration-Part 3 Engine“, so I won’t repeat that procedure here as it’s the same for both the /5 and /6 models.

 Here’s what it looks like after getting the valve covers, heads, cylinders and gaskets removed.
 I used a paint stir stick to keep the connecting rods from bumping on the engine block.
 After I removed the pistons, I put some wire through the connecting rod end and wrapped it around the cylinder head studs to keep the rods elevated.
 I stuffed some red shop rags into the opening to keep anything from getting inside the engine.

 Here’s the box of parts going over to Roadies for bead blasting.
 I shipped the heads to Randy Long at Long’s Mechanical Services to have them rebuilt.
 He did the heads on my R75/6 and he’s my go-to-guy for head work.